They say the best way to grow mushrooms is to keep them in the dark and feed them manure. Some restaurant boards are relegated to the same regimen.

 - Is there another voice or point of view we should hear-out here that we can invite in the next quarter?

-The best questions a restaurant board of directors could ask themselves (one-on-one, not in a group dynamic):
+The best questions a board could ask themselves (one-on-one, not in a group dynamic):

 - What questions are we not asking that we should be asking?